Definition of Commemorative Coins

 A commemorative coin, in U.S. coin collecting, is usually understood to be one of the special non-circulating coins issued by the U.S. Mint, and which are sold to collectors at prices substantially above face value, and which include surcharges that support a program related to the subject of the coin.
 For example, part of the purchase price of the San Francisco Old Mint commemorative coins went to fund the establishment of a museum in the San Francisco Old Mint building.

 Sometimes commemorative coins end up becoming regular coins, as in the case of the U.S. Lincoln Cent and Washington Quarter.
 Both coins, when first issued, were meant to be one-year circulating commemoratives, but the public liked them so much that the Mint continued issuing them.
+In fact, they are still being issued to this very day.

 Selection of Commemorative Issues